 The fact that Nisan 14 was on a different day of the week in crucifixion week compared to the Exodus should not be a concern.
-There is nothing to say that the day of the week feasts fell on had to match from year to year.
-Indeed, they generally did not as they were specified to be on a particular calendar date not a day of the week.
-The only exceptions were First Fruits and Pentecost.
-They are always in relation to the seventh-day Sabbath (either the day after the Sabbath or, I say, on the Sabbath itself).
+(Note that this is a change from the book In the Heart of the Earth where Nisan 14 in Egypt was placed on a Thursday.)
+There is nothing to say that the day of the week that feasts fell on had to match from year to year.
+Indeed, they generally did not as they were specified to be on a particular calendar date, not a day of the week.
+The only exceptions were First Fruits (the day the Wave Sheaf was offered) and Pentecost.
+They were always in relation to the seventh-day Sabbath.
+The common belief is that they occur on the day after the Sabbath while Biblical evidence shows that they were actually on the Sabbath itself.

 As we know, if First Fruits was not connected to a seventh-day Sabbath it could be on any day of the week.
-But as Pentecost is connected to a seventh-day Sabbath (lev 23:16) and day 49 of the count is never called a Sabbath there must be a connection to a seventh-day Sabbath.
+But, as Pentecost is connected to a seventh-day Sabbath (Leviticus 23:16) and day 49 of the count is never called a Sabbath, there must be a connection to a seventh-day Sabbath.

-This shows that arguments over rules for First Fruits being on the 16th, 17th or 18th are pointless as it is determined by the seventh-day Sabbath not by a fixed calendar date.
+This shows that arguments over rules for First Fruits being on the 16th, 17th or 18th are pointless as the timing is determined by the seventh-day Sabbath not by a fixed calendar date.